Art Deco at Oval

 Wave motif on the porch railing, Queen's Court

-Frozen fountain motif on window grille and geometric motifs on porch railing, Queen's Court.
+Queen's Court features a frozen fountain motif on the window grille and geometric motifs on the porch railing.

 Curvlinear Corner, Rajesh Mansion

-Rajesh Mansion,140 Maharshi Karve Road, Churchgate.
-It was built by the architect Gajanan B. Mhatre and was formerly known as 'Sorab Mansion.'
+Rajesh Mansion, 140 Maharshi Karve Road, Churchgate.
+Architect Gajanan B. Mhatre built it, formerly known as 'Sorab Mansion.'

 Golden lettering, Rajesh Mansion

-Broadway font made from metal in gold polish, lettering used at Rajesh Mansion.
-The mansion was formerly known as Sorab Mansion, and designed by architect G. B. Mhatre in collaboration with Contractor Kanga & Co.
+The Broadway font, crafted from metal and polished in gold, serves as the lettering at Rajesh Mansion.
+The mansion, formerly known as Sorab Mansion, was designed by architect G. B. Mhatre in collaboration with Contractor Kanga & Co.

-The cantilevered ledge located above windows is referred to as eyebrows.
+An eyebrow refers to the cantilevered ledge located above windows.
 Their main purpose is to block direct sunlight and shade the interiors.
-By using clusters of eyebrows, architects used them to accentuate the rhythmic horizontality of buildings, including at Rajesh Mansion.
+Architects used clusters of eyebrows to accentuate the rhythmic horizontality of buildings, including Rajesh Mansion.

-Rajjab Mahal, 144 Maharshi Karve Road, Churchgate.
-The lettering of the building is a variation of the Playbill font, rounded and made in wood.
+The building is located at Rajjab Mahal, 144 Maharshi Karve Road, Churchgate.
+The building's lettering is a variation of the Playbill font, which is rounded and made of wood.

 Zigzag wave frieze over entrance, Rajjab Mahal

-Rajjab Mahal was designed by Merwanji Bana & Co.
-The building is named after its owner Dr. Rajjab Ali Patel.
+Merwanji Bana & Co. designed Rajjab Mahal.
+The building is named after its owner, Dr. Rajjab Ali Patel.

 Window grille detail, Rajjab Mahal

-Street level windows animated by diagonal mullions, Rajjab Mahal.
+Rajjab Mahal's street level windows are animated by diagonal mullions.

 Sunburst Motif on the balcony railing, Rajjab Mahal

-Chevron motif on balcony grille and zigzag wave frieze in azure and green color above the entrance, Rajjab Mahal.
+Chevron motif on balcony grille and zigzag wave frieze in azure and green colour above the entrance, Rajjab Mahal.

 Sunburst rays on window mullion, Rajjab Mahal